VEZY/PlantBiophysics.jl/README.md

 - [ ] Add a nicer print method to the ModelList and to the Status / TimeSteps
 - [ ] Merge meteo variables and status variables ?
 In this case we could update their values, e.g. re-compute the microclimate inside the canopy and use it for the simulation.
 - [ ] Remove Status and only use TimeSteps?
 With Status being TimeSteps of one.
-- [ ] Replace default `-999` by `missing` values ?
+- [ ] Replace default `typemin(Type)` by `missing` values in the initializations ?
 But check the impact on performance because we can't do it easily because everything is typed using MutableNamedTuples.

 ## Contributing